 - Pain that flares up with vigorous activity

 - Tenderness when pressure is applied to the joint

 - Increased pain and swelling in the morning or after sitting or resting

 - Difficulty walking due to any of the above symptoms

-- Physical exam: We’ll discuss your overall medical history, examine your foot and ankle and talk about any previous injury and symptoms, and even look at your shoes to see if they show uneven wear.
+- Physical exam: We’ll discuss your overall medical history, examine your foot and ankle, talk about any previous injury and symptoms, and even look at your shoes to see if they show uneven wear.
 Your OSI doctor will do a gait analysis to see how you’re walking and if your pain is creating a limp.

 - X-rays: A weight-bearing X-ray is the most valuable test in diagnosing the severity of arthritis.
 It will show narrowing of the joint space, changes to the bone, and the formation of any bone spurs.

 - MRI or CT scan: Magnetic resonance imaging or computed tomography are sometimes necessary to determine the condition of the bone and soft tissues.

 - Lab tests: A blood test may be necessary to determine which kind of arthritis you have.
 If rheumatoid arthritis is suspected, you may be referred to a rheumatologist.

 Initial treatment of foot and ankle arthritis is usually nonsurgical, and treatment options vary.